CraftAcademyLabs/ca_course/rails_messaging.md

     </div><!--/.nav-collapse -->
 <!-- [...] -->
 ```
-Clicking the inbox link should take you to our up and running inbox page with navigation already in place for the inbox, sent and trash folders.
+Clicking the `inbox` link should take you to our inbox page with navigation already in place for the `inbox`, `sent` and `trash` folders.

 ### Conversations

-With our mailbox ready to show messages from our inbox, sent and trash folders, its now time we created functionality to create and send new messages to other users.
-Let's go ahead and create our second controller (conversations)
+With our mailbox ready to show messages from our `inbox`, `sent` and `trash` folders, it's now time we create functionality to create and send new messages to other users.
+Let's go ahead and create our second controller (conversations).
 ```
 $ rails g controller conversations
 ```